 Australia’s Chief Economist, Mark Cully is calling for organisations to look at ways to reinvent themselves through the application of new technologies.
 He argues persistent innovators significantly outgrow other businesses in terms of sales, value added, employment and profit growth.

-Here comes the problem – in a technology fuelled world, organisations will struggle to innovate with an operationally focussed technology department.
-We believe there’s a relationship between an organisation’s ability to compete & it’s strategic use of technology.
+In a technology fuelled world, organisations will struggle to innovate with an operationally focused technology department.
+I believe there’s a relationship between an organisation’s ability to compete & it’s strategic use of technology.
 Operational IT departments are typically challenged with lack of agility, not able to influence enterprise strategy & not having clear sense of purpose; all of which are required to innovate, adapt & remain relevant.

 I want to be clear that technology isn’t the only prerequisite for innovation; other elements include culture, creativity & leadership.
 These aren’t addressed in this post, perhaps topics for another blog.